-Salsa Cuban style is in my opinion the best salsa.
-Its’ not only playful and varied, it also serves as a great work-out which can compete with any regular sport activities.
+Salsa Cuban style is the best salsa.
+It’s playful and varied and serves as a great workout that can compete with any regular sports activity.

-The dance originated from Cuba and draw its essence from the many different afro-Cuban dancing styles of the country.
-With Abakua, rumba, chango, you have the African style.
-With chachacha, son, Danzon and other kinds you get the ballroom types.
+The dance originated in Cuba and drew its essence from the country’s many different Afro-Cuban dancing styles.
+With Abakua, Rumba, Chango, you have the African style.
+With Chachacha, Son, Danzon, and other kinds, you get the ballroom types.

-Salsa Cuban style is kind of a misnomer in that the appellation was made to categorise the dance style so that it could be identified outside of Cuba.
-In fact, the dance is really called casino and originated in the mid 1950’s before salsa.
-Futhermore, It involved groups of couples who danced together in circle, forming an everlasting “roulette”, like in a casino.
+Salsa Cuban style is a misnomer in that people categorized it this way so that it could sell outside Cuba.
+In fact, the dance is called casino and originated in the mid-1950s before salsa.
+Furthermore, It involved groups of couples who danced together in a circle, forming an everlasting “roulette”, like in a casino.
 It also descended from Son dancing.
-Finally, what we would call salsa Cuban style today, involves different types of dances such as son, rumba, chango and many others.
+Finally, what we would call the Cuban salsa style today, involves different types of dances such as son, rumba, Chango, and many others.
 That’s why it is hard to find two professional dancers doing “Cuban salsa” the same way.

 1.1.
 Part of the country’s identity

 Another aspect of “Cuban salsa” is that it’s part of the country’s culture.
-Unlike other types of salsa (even if casino is not really salsa), they do not pervade every aspects of one’s life, while Cuban salsa, like other forms of dances in that country, are integral parts of what define the people.
-For that reason, passionate people should learn more about Cuban dance and not just one type.
-In doing so, you will discover that race, migration, tragedy or social classes ; are very well represented by the different cuban dances and their own origins.
+Unlike other types of salsa (even if casino is not salsa) that do not permeate every aspect of one’s life, Cuban salsa (and Cuban dances in general) is an integral part of what defines the people.
+For that reason, passionate people should learn more about Cuban dances and not just one type.
+In doing so, you will discover that race, migration, tragedy, or social classes; are very well represented by the different Cuban dances and their origins.